Academy of Natural Sciences of Drexel University: Programs for families and children

 Since its Nature Club in the 1930s, the Academy has offered programming just for children.
 Several programs appropriate for different age groups are currently offered.
 Safari Overnight sleepovers (camp-ins) are held on selected weekends during Fall, Winter, and Spring.
 Boy Scouts and Girl Scouts can participate in day workshops and sleepovers to fulfill badge and pin requirements.
 Tiny Tot Explorers is a program for toddlers.
 A new series of Family Workshops designed for both adults and children was launched in early 2010.

 "Wild Weekends", held on selected weekends throughout the year, offer a variety of children's programs, including hands-on exploration of museum specimens, crafts and live animal shows with mammals, birds and reptiles.
 Live animal shows are also presented at regular times on other days and featured prominently in the educational programs.

 Educational programs

 Field trips and outreach

 Field trips to the Academy are available throughout the year for schools, summer camps and other groups.
 Optional directed programs include Discovery Lessons for younger age groups (pre-K and higher) and Science Explorers for older children (grades 7 through 9).
 "Academy on the Go" is an educational outreach program that visits schools, camps, and community centers.

 Women in Natural Sciences

-WINS (Women in Natural Sciences) is an innovative and successful science enrichment program conducted by The Academy of Natural Sciences in collaboration with the School District of Philadelphia.
-Since its founding in 1982, WINS has been providing female public school students with hands-on science classes, scientific literacy and skill-building activities, and opportunities for personal growth in a uniquely nurturing setting.
+WINS (Women in Natural Sciences) is a science enrichment program at The Academy of Natural Sciences for students attending Philadelphia public and charter schools.
+Founded in 1982, the program provides hands-on science activities, career and college exploration and youth development opportunities.